gocd/docs.go.cd/extension_points/plugin_user_guide.md

 You need access to the GoCD server machine to be able to install/uninstall a plugin.
 To install a plugin, drop the plugin jar under the external plugin directory ( `<server installation directory>/plugins/external` ) and restart GoCD server.
 To uninstall a plugin, remove the plugin jar from the external plugin directory ( `<server installation directory>/plugins/external` ) and restart GoCD server.

-You may also use [this](../beta/plugin_upload.html) beta feature to quick load plugins without restarting GoCD server.

 ## Plugins Tab

 Plugins tab can be found under GoCD server Administration.
 Plugins tab shows all the plugins that have been loaded currently along with its details and status.
 If a plugin is marked invalid or incompatible, the reasons for the same would be reported here.